 With support from the Department of Homeland Security Science & Technology Directorate (DHS S&T) and the Federal Emergency Management Agency (FEMA) National Earthquake Hazards Reduction Program (NEHRP), CUSEC has developed a series of templates for information sharing and field reporting.
-These templates are built on the ArcGIS Online Platform, widely used and among state/local government Emergency Management practitioners.
+These templates are built on the ArcGIS Online platform which is widely used among emergency management practitioners.

-The CUSEC Apps and Field Data Collection Capabilities highlighted below are provided through the CUSEC Regional Information Sharing Platform (RISP), a regional information sharing hub for CUSEC Member States and partners to share data, web applications and other resources.
+The templates highlighted below are provided through the CUSEC Regional Information Sharing Platform (RISP), a regional information sharing hub for CUSEC Member States and partners to share data, web applications and other resources.

-The CUSEC State Geologist Field Reporting Template was developed to modernize a post-disaster reporting process for state geologists, and enable the information collected to be seamlessly shared to state emergency operation centers, federal partners, and neighboring states.
+The CUSEC State Geologist Field Reporting template providesa post-disaster reporting process for state geologists, and enables data collected to be seamlessly shared to state emergency operation centers, federal partners, and neighboring states.

-The CUSEC Personal Protective Equipment (PPE) Tracking Template allows users to track and visualize PPE status in hospitals and other medical centers using Esri’s Survey123 form and Dashboard.
-The PPE template can be used to assess available PPE inventory, burn-rate, and forecasted shortfall for various emergency response scenarios, and can be customized depending on the user’s needs.
+The CUSEC Personal Protective Equipment (PPE) Tracking template provides PPE tracking status and visualization for hospitals and other medical centers using Esri’s Survey123 form and Dashboard.
+It can be used to assess available PPE inventory, burn-rate, and forecasted shortfall for various emergency response scenarios, and can be customized depending on the user’s needs.